cvallance/mongo-k8s-sidecar/README.md

 network ID for new entries in the cluster.

 Finally if you have a preconfigured replica set you have to make sure that:
-- the names of the mongo nodes are their IPs
+-   The names of the mongo nodes are their IPs
-- the names of the mongo nodes are their stable network IDs (for more info see the link above)
+-   The names of the mongo nodes are their stable network IDs (for more info see the link above)

 Example of compatible mongo replica names:
 ```